Picture This (File Library)

 User Research

-• Perform heuristic evaluation of the current product and competitors.
+• Performed heuristic evaluations of the current product and competitors.

 • Recruit participants and perform user testing.